jacksoncougar/CPSC-481/index.md

 ### Try It Yourself IDEO method

-We used the *Try It Yourself *IDEO research method to gather more insight into what problems the user might have while using a mobile gardening companion app while doing day to day gardening tasks.
+We used the _Try It Yourself_ IDEO research method to gather more insight into what problems the user might have while using a mobile gardening companion app while doing day to day gardening tasks.
 Towards this end we let one of our researchers do their daily watering while tasked with using their smartphone as a simulation.
 This research yielded the following insights:

 - When watering plants a large heavy bottle was used that at times takes two hands to pour.
 It wouldn’t be practicable for somebody to also carry their phone with them while watering.
 This suggests that any watering tracking/reminder feature needs to happen either before or after the watering has been done, and not during.

-- We noticed that some of my plants did not need to be watered each day and were skipped.
+- We noticed that some of the plants did not need to be watered each day and were skipped that day.

 - One of the plants has been doing very poorly since it was transplanted a few months ago and the researcher wasn’t sure if it was because it was under/over watered, the soil type was wrong, or if it just needed more fertilizer.
 An app that can ‘debug’ those questions would be really useful here.